 How to Use This Medicine

 Capsule, Liquid Filled Capsule, Tablet

 - This medicine should always be taken together with ritonavir.
-Take all other medicines your doctor has prescribed at the right time of the day.
-This will make your medicines work better.
+Take all other medicines your doctor has prescribed at the right time.
+This will help your medicines work better.

-- Take this medicine within 2 hours after you eat a full meal.
-The medicine may not work as well if you take it on an empty stomach.
+- Take this medicine within 2 hours after a meal.

-- If you are not able to swallow the capsules, open the capsules and pour the contents in an empty container.
-Add 15 mL of sugar syrup or sorbitol syrup or 3 teaspoons of jam to the container and stir for 30 to 60 seconds.
+- Capsule: If you cannot swallow the capsule whole, you may open it and mix the contents with either 15 mL (about 1/2 ounce) of sugar syrup or sorbitol syrup or 3 teaspoons of jam.
+Stir for 30 to 60 seconds.
 Let the mixture come to room temperature.
-Eat the entire mixture to ensure to get the full dose.
+Eat the entire mixture to make sure you get the full dose.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.